 I'm a huge fan of no-greens salads, especially when they're dressed in a quick and easy dressing like olive oil and citrus.
-This Salad-e Shirazi is a classic, cooling, cucumber tomato salad that my mom would make for us all summer long.
+This Salad-e Shirazi is a classic Persian recipe, and this cooling, cucumber tomato salad is one my mom would make for us all summer long.

 Persian cucumbers and Roma tomatoes are a fantastic pairing for a fresh crunchy salad.
 Unlike English cucumbers, Persian cucumbers are less watery which gives them a crisper bite.
 They are mild with a very subtle sweetness, which matches the tang and acidity of the tomatoes and lemon juice in the dressing.